-- have a Coker College Medical Profile completed and on file with the contracted Nurse prior to moving into the residence halls.
-Failure to file the form may result in denial of housing, fines or cancellation of registration. - complete the Residential Insurance Information/Waiver Form from the Coker College Business Office.
+- have a Coker College Medical Profile & Immunization Record completed and on file with the contracted Nurse prior to moving into the residence halls.
+Failure to file the form may result in denial of housing, fines or cancellation of registration; - complete the Medical Access Waiver Form found in WebAdvisor under Student Forms or stop by the Student Solution Center on the second floor of the Student Union Building.

 All resident day students have access to the services of the contracted nurse.
 The College contracts with several local physicians for limited basic acute/sickness care to provide students with office visits provided the student has a referral from the Nurse.
 Students are responsible for all co-payments, deductibles, and any and all charges that are incurred.

-For more information about the Medical Access Fee/Insurance Waiver Form/International student insurance coverage contact Student Services or Health Services.
+For more information about the Medical Access Fee, Insurance Waiver Form, or International student insurance coverage contact Health Services.